asktami/Javascript-Functions/README.md

 NOTE: Javascript functions are themselves objects, so, in that context, a method is actually an object reference to a function

+## Arrow function expressions and 'this'

+Arrow functions do not have their own 'this' context, so they go up the chain to find 'this' declared.

+Arrow function expressions are best suited for non-method functions, and cannot be used as constructors.